pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 - This requires that we install <code>mysql-connector-python</code>, run <code>%load_ext sql</code>, and establish a connection to a particular database.

-- We'll then proceed to use <code>%%sql</code> at the top of any cells that are to contain only single-statement SQL commands.
-A slight exception is that we can use <code>%%sql << my_variable</code>code> on the top line to store the SQL output into a Python variable.
+- We'll then proceed to use <code>%%sql</code> at the top of any cells that contain only single-statement SQL commands.
+A slight exception is that we can use <code>%%sql << my_variable</code> on the top line to store the SQL output into a Python variable.

-- To mix SQL with Python, or use multiple SQL commands in one cell, we'll use <code>%sql</code>, with only one percentage symbol, to precede the SQL statements.
+- To mix SQL with Python, or use multiple SQL commands in one cell, we'll preced the SQL statements with <code>%sql</code> (having only one percentage symbol).

 ```bash
 !pip install mysql-connector-python